 In this case, the boot loop often comes with the spinner under the Windows LOGO when you start up the machine or just a black screen with a spinner or things like that.
 You may boot into the log in screen successfully or get the Windows 10 keeping starting all the time, which makes us quite frustrated.

 Microsoft has announced users not to download and install the Windows 10 Creators Update (v1703, build number 15063) manually except the automated push in case problems above annoy you day after day.
 But no one likes to stay with a computer stuck in the endless reboot loop.
 And today, let's have a close look at how to fix the boot loop issue after the Windows 10 Fall Creators Update/Creators Update.
 You can try the 3 methods below to troubleshoot the problem.

 Note: If you can't enter the desktop, it is better to enter the safe mode to fix the issue:

-2. Click the buttons See advanced repair options > Troubleshoot >Advanced options >Windows Startup Settings >Restart.
+Step 2.
+Click the buttons See advanced repair options >Troubleshoot > Advanced options >Windows Startup Settings >Restart.

 Now go to the solutions for the endless boot loop problem below:

 You can use a handy tool built-in Windows, System File Checker (SFC), which can help you find and fix the corrupted system files on your computer when the Windows 10 keeps restarting because if there are corrupted Windows system files, system problems may occur, such as boot loop, 100% disk usage, blue screen of death (BSoD), random restarts and more.
 Here’s how to run the SFC /scannow:

 Step 1.
 Launch the Command Prompt (Admin) on the PC.